mattneary/Tarpits-Abstraction/README.md

 Reading
 -------
+###Rendering
 To get the best reading experience, you will want to run the node server in `render/` and connect to `localhost:8080`.
 Once there the LaTeX and Markdown can both render well.

+###Pre-Rendered Versions
+There will be some early renders posted as I progress. `SExpr-0.1.pdf` was my first one posted.
+Others are coming soon.

 Notes
 -----